SteeltoeOSS/Documentation/guides/application-configuration/random-value.md

 This tutorial takes you through setting up a .NET Core application that gets a random value for a config setting.

+> [!NOTE]
+> For more detailed examples, please refer to the [RandomValue](https://github.com/SteeltoeOSS/Samples/tree/main/Configuration/src/RandomValue) project in the [Steeltoe Samples Repository](https://github.com/SteeltoeOSS/Samples).

 First, **create a .NET Core WebAPI** that has a placeholder implemented.

 1. Create a new ASP.NET Core WebAPI app with the [Steeltoe Initializr](https://start.steeltoe.io)
    <img src="~/guides/images/initializr/randomvalue-dependency.png" alt="Steeltoe Initialzr - Random Value" width="100%">
-1. Name the project "Random_Value_Example"
+1. Name the project "RandomValueExample"
 1. Add the "Random value" dependency
 1. Click **Generate Project** to download a zip containing the new project
 1. Extract the zipped project and open in your IDE of choice (we use Visual Studio)